caitreid/chroma/README.md

 ### Point 1 to Point 3 (column 1)

-To target each column, I made use of a data value I set on the blocks in the HTML.
-So to get the blocks from Point 1 to Point 3, I targeted everything designated as column 1.
+To target each column, I made use of a data value I set on the pieces in the HTML.
+So to get the pieces from Point 1 to Point 3, I targeted everything designated as column 1.

 `const col1 = document.querySelectorAll('[data-column="1"]')`

-Then I looped over every block, calculated every new color based on the values in my colorValues object, and assigned it to the blocks
+Then I looped over every piece, calculated every new color based on the values in my colorValues object, and assigned it to the pieces

 As you can see, the puzzle is starting to take shape.